 The only author to win the Minnesota Book Award in three different categories, Barton Sutter was raised in small towns in the Upper Midwest and graduated from Southwest Minnesota State University in 1972 with a B.A. in language arts.
 He earned an M.A. in creative writing from Syracuse University in 1975.
 For ten years, Sutter worked as a printer (Boston and Minneapolis) and then made his living as a freelance writer and part-time instructor at various institutions, including St. John’s University; the University of Minnesota, Twin Cities; and the University of Minnesota, Duluth.
 In 2011, he retired from more than a decade of teaching full-time at the University of Wisconsin, Superior.

 Primarily a poet, Sutter enjoys working in a variety of genres.
-He has published poems, essays, and stories in dozens of magazines and produced seven books, the most recent of which is The Reindeer Camps and Other Poems (BOA Editions, 2012).
+He has published poems, essays, and stories in dozens of magazines and produced eight books, the most recent of which are Chester Creek Ravine: Haiku (Nodin Press, 2015) and The Reindeer Camps and Other Poems (BOA Editions, 2012).
 My Father’s War and Other Stories (Viking, 1991, U of MN 2000) won the 1992 Minnesota Book Award in Fiction.
 The Book of Names: New and Selected Poems (BOA Editions, 1993) won the 1994 Minnesota Book Award for Poetry.
 For several years, Sutter wrote and broadcasted monthly commentaries for Minnesota Public Radio, and these essays were collected in Cold Comfort: Life at the Top of the Map (U of MN, 1998), which won both the 1999 Minnesota Book Award for Creative Non-fiction and the Northeastern Minnesota Book Award.

 Sutter’s verse one-act Small Town Triumphs was produced by the Great American History Theatre of St. Paul in 1992.
 His play Bushed: A Poetical, Political, Partly Musical Tragicomedy in Two Acts, with original music and arrangements by Marya Hart, was produced by Rubber Chicken Theater of Duluth in 2008 and named Best Local Play of the Year by the Reader Weekly.
 Pine Creek Parish: A Verse Play with Music, another collaborative effort with Marya Hart, was produced by Southwest Minnesota State University in 2010 and received a commendation for playwriting from The Kennedy Center American College Theater Festival, Region V.